kkpsiren/vesi/README.md

 ### Setup for analysis
 1. Set the filenames correctly (metadata currently read from the samplenames)
 2. Set folder structure accordingly
-3. Set the paths to folders need to be in 1.4.
+3. Set the paths to folders in the jupyter notebook section 1.4.
 "Import the the metadata"

 ### In brief what actually happens
 segments the raw data